-FIGURE 2.3 Building Height in Stories
+FIGURE 2.2 (e) Building Height in Stories

-building.

-- iii.
-Building Depth

-- a).
-Depth is measured perpendicularly from the facade as the maximum length of any exterior side wall of a building.

-- iv.
-Floor Plate

-- a).
-Floor plate is measured as the total gross floor area of each story of a building, excluding building components and frontages.
+- ii.
+Building Width - a).
+Width is measured parallel to the facade of a building, from the exterior of each side wall. - iii.
+Building Depth - a).
+Depth is measured perpendicularly from the facade as the maximum length of any exterior side wall of a building. - iv.
+Floor Plate - a).
+Floor plate is measured as the total gross floor area of each story of a building, measured at the exterior walls but excluding building components and frontages.

 - v.
-Building Height, Stories

-- a).
-The total number of stories of a building is calculated as follows:

-- i).
-The ground story is counted as one (1)

-- story, except that a single ground story of twenty-five (25) feet or more is counted as two (2) stories. - ii).
+Building Height, Stories - a).
+The total number of stories of a building is calculated as follows: - i).
+The ground story is counted as one (1) story, except that a single ground story of twenty-five (25) feet or more is counted as two (2) stories. - ii).
 Each upper story is counted as one (1) additional story, except that any story, excluding the ground story, with a mezzanine or loft is counted as two (2) stories. - iii).
 Interstitial space between stories is counted as an additional story if the space has a walking surface, permanent lighting, a ceiling height of seven feet six inches (7'6") or more, or is accessed via a stairwell or elevator door. - iv).
 Basements are counted as one (1) story only when the finished floor of the ground story is five (5) feet or more above the average ground level of the lot.
 Walkout basements are exempt. - v).
 For any lot with frontage on (2) two or more thoroughfares with a difference in elevation of at least ten (10) feet, the ground story at the lower elevation is not included in the calculation of total number of stories. - vi).
-Each story of above ground structured parking is counted as one (1) story regardless of its relationship to habitable stories, except that up to two (2) stories of above ground structured parking may be counted as one (1) story when those stories are fully screened by a single ground story with an equal or greater story
+Each story of above ground structured parking is counted as one (1) story regardless of its relationship to habitable

-FIGURE 2.3 Downward Slope
+FIGURE 2.2 (f) Downward Slope

-FIGURE 2.3 Upward Slope
+FIGURE 2.2 (g) Upward Slope